AvenP/Pub-Crawl/README.md

 - User able to upload multiple pictures furing the tour
 - Adding distilleries to the application
 - User can provide a rating of each brewery
+- Add more cities to the database
+- Picture upload

 ##